-McCain to remain in Arizona as Senate moves toward healthcare vote
+Senate delays healthcare vote as McCain recovers from surgery

 2 Min Read

-WASHINGTON (Reuters) - U.S. Senator John McCain will remain in Arizona next week to recover from surgery, just as the Senate prepares for a crucial vote on healthcare legislation that could hinge on a single "no" vote.
+WASHINGTON (Reuters) - The U.S. Senate will delay its consideration of healthcare legislation while Arizona Republican Senator John McCain recuperates from surgery, Senate Republican leader Mitch McConnell said on Saturday.

-McCain had a procedure that removed a 2-inch (5-cm) blood clot above his left eye, his office announced in a statement on Saturday.
-"On the advice of his doctors, Senator McCain will be recovering in Arizona next week," it said.

-It was unclear how McCain's absence might affect Senate Republican plans to vote next week on legislation to dismantle and replace Obamacare.
-Senate Republican leader Mitch McConnell needs 50 "yes" votes for passage in a chamber that the Republicans control by a 52-48 margin.
+McCain's absence cast doubt on whether the Senate would be able to pass the legislation to dismantle and replace Obamacare.
+McConnell needs 50 "yes" votes for passage in a chamber the Republicans control by a 52-48 margin.

+"While John is recovering, the Senate will continue our work on legislative items and nominations, and will defer consideration of the Better Care Act," McConnell said in a statement.

+The announcement came after McCain's office said he would remain in Arizona next week following a procedure to remove a 2-inch (5-cm) blood clot from above his left eye.

 Repealing and replacing President Barack Obama's signature healthcare law was a top campaign promise for President Donald Trump and Republicans in Congress.

-But two Republican senators have already declared their opposition to revised legislation that was unveiled on Thursday.
+But two Republican senators have already declared their opposition to revised legislation unveiled on Thursday.

-McCain, the 2008 Republican presidential nominee, was resting comfortably at home in good condition after the Friday operation, his office said.

 McCain has expressed concern about the healthcare bill but has not said how he would vote.